 SEN Provision at Merry Hill

 A key part of the SEN Code of Practice is to make it easier for parents and carers to have information about the provision on offer in schools.
 Every school has been asked to write and publish information that explains how we identify and meet the needs of children with special educational needs or with disabilities.
 You can read our SEN Information Report and details of the Local Offer by opening the pdf link below.
-You can also find our Supporting School Statement below.

 HAND Hertfordshire Additional Needs Database